Virtual Machines - Hikube

 What happens if the server hosting my VM goes down?

-The platform detects the failure and automatically restarts your VM on another available server, in the same or another datacenter.
-Downtime is limited to restarting the VM, typically less than 5 minutes.
-Your data remains intact thanks to disk replication across multiple physical nodes.
+The platform detects the failure and automatically restarts your VM on another available server, in the same datacenter or another.
+Downtime is limited to the VM reboot typically under 5 minutes.
+Your data stays intact thanks to disk replication across multiple physical nodes.

-The S series (1 vCPU for 2 GB RAM) is suitable for CPU-intensive workloads with little memory: CI/CD, compilation, computation.
-The U series (1:4) is the right starting point for most applications: web, APIs, lightweight databases.
-The M series (1:8) is designed for RAM-intensive workloads: SAP HANA, analytics, large Redis caches, data warehouses.
+The S family (1 vCPU for 2 GB RAM) suits CPU-intensive workloads with little memory: CI/CD, compilation, computation.
+The U family (1:4) is the right starting point for most applications: web, APIs, lightweight databases.
+The M family (1:8) is built for RAM-hungry workloads: SAP HANA, analytics, large Redis caches, data warehouses.

 What's the difference between PortList and WholeIP?

 PortList exposes only the ports you list, with an automatic firewall.
-This is the recommended mode for production - you retain exact control over what is accessible from the outside.
+This is the recommended mode for production - you keep precise control over what's reachable from outside.

 WholeIP assigns a public IP directly to the VM with all ports open.
-No automatic firewall - you have to configure one in the VM.
-Useful for VMs that act as gateways or VPNs, or for development where you need full access.
+No automatic firewall - you must configure one inside the VM.
+Useful for VMs acting as gateways or VPNs, or for development where you need full access.

 Can I migrate my VMware or Proxmox VMs to Hikube?

-Yes, Hikube supports the import of VMDK (VMware), QCOW2 (Proxmox/OpenStack) and custom ISO images.
-Your existing VMs migrate without application rewriting.
+Yes, Hikube supports importing VMDK (VMware), QCOW2 (Proxmox/OpenStack) and custom ISO images.
+Your existing VMs migrate without rewriting any applications.

-How do I customize my VM on first startup?
+How do I customise my VM at first boot?

 Use the cloudInit field in the VMInstance manifest.
-Cloud-init runs on first boot and allows you to install packages, create users, inject SSH keys and execute shell commands.
-No manual connection is required for initial configuration.
+Cloud-init runs at first boot and lets you install packages, create users, inject SSH keys and run shell commands.
+No manual login is needed for initial configuration.

 Is my data really in Switzerland?

-Yes, completely.
-The Hikube infrastructure is hosted in 3 datacenters in Switzerland (Gland, Lucerne, Geneva).
+Yes, entirely.
+Hikube's infrastructure is hosted in 3 datacentres in Switzerland (Gland, Lucerne, Geneva).
 Your data never leaves Swiss territory.
-Native RGPD and nLPD compliance.
-We can provide a DPA and answer your compliance questionnaires on request.
+Native RGPD and nFADP compliance guaranteed.
+We can provide a DPA and complete your compliance questionnaires on request.